Waterboy121/AllCards/README.md

 # AllCards

-AllCards is a web application that brings trading card collecting into the digital era.
-It lets users create a searchable, personal digital binder where they can store, browse, and organize cards from various franchises such as Pokémon, Yu-Gi-Oh, Magic: The Gathering, and more.
+AllCards is a web application designed to modernize the trading card collecting experience.
+It provides users with a searchable, customizable digital binder where they can store, browse, and organize cards from multiple franchises.
+Supported games include Pokémon, Yu-Gi-Oh!, Magic: The Gathering, and more, all presented in one visually unified platform.

 ---

 ## Project Vision

-To create the most intuitive and personalized digital binder experience for collectors and fans of trading card games — a place to truly own, explore, and organize their card collections the way they want.
+To build the most intuitive, flexible, and franchise-spanning digital binder for trading card collectors.
+This is a space where users can truly own, explore, and manage their collections with powerful tools and a personalized experience at the core.

-#### Trading Card Franchises
+---

+## Supported Franchises

-###### The Big Three:
+### The Big Three

-- `Magic: The Gathering`
+- Magic: The Gathering
-- `Pokémon Trading Card Game`
+- Pokémon Trading Card Game
-- `Yu-Gi-Oh!
-Trading Card Game`
+- Yu-Gi-Oh!
+Trading Card Game

-###### The Newcomers:
+### The Newcomers

-- `Digimon Trading Card Game`
+- Digimon Trading Card Game
-- `Disney Lorcana`
+- Disney Lorcana
-- `Marvel Champions: The Card Game`
+- Marvel Champions: The Card Game
-- `One Piece Trading Card Game`
+- One Piece Trading Card Game
-- `Star Wars Unlimited`
+- Star Wars Unlimited

 ---